Dimonka2/flatform/README.md

 ## Using in the blade

-Create a text input with label
+Following text creates a text input with label
 ```
 @form([
     ['type' => 'row', 'items' => [